deansher/codrag/cora-spec.md

 # Cora – Detailed Chunking and Retrieval Specification

 This document focuses on the **internals** of how Cora handles repository files and organizes them into chunks for retrieval-augmented generation.
-It supplements the core Cora endpoint descriptions found in `spec.md`.
-Unlike other code-aware retrieval services, Cora is a **separate project** that uses **Cojack** to access a checked out GitHub repository and reindex it in real time whenever code changes.
+Cora uses **Cojack** to access a checked out GitHub repository and reindex it in real time whenever code changes.
 Under the hood, Cora is implemented in **TypeScript** and relies on **Weaviate’s hybrid search** (vector + keyword) to power its retrieval.

 ---